 notification

-🔔 notifications in the context of the IndieWeb refer to all forms and ways that an independent web site can receive a message indicating something of interest (server notifications), and display those messages (preferably in realtime) either in a list on a page, or pushed to one or more devices used by the owner of that site (client notifications).
+From a developer perspective, a web site receives messages indicating something of interest (server notifications), and displays those messages (preferably in realtime) either in a list on a page, or pushed to one or more devices used by the owner of that site (client notifications).
+Protocols used:

 Why